nico-aero/Detox/docs/APIRef.Matchers.md

 Use [actions](APIRef.ActionsOnElement.md) to simulate use interaction with elements and [expectations](APIRef.Expect.md) to verify element states.

 **Note:** For best results, it is recommended to match elements by unique identifiers.
-Matching by text or labels can introduce test flakiness when your app’s text change or when changing your app’s localization.
+Matching by text or labels can introduce test flakiness when your app's text change or when changing your app's localization.

 ### Methods